MeVisLab/SmARTR-Networks/README.md

 ________________________________________
 **$\textcolor{red}{Rendering\ examples}$**

-To showcase the capabilities of the SmARTR pipeline powered by the MeVis path tracer, here are some examples of photorealistic 3D renderings generated using our networks:
+To showcase the capabilities of the SmARTR pipeline powered by the MeVis path tracer, below are some examples of photorealistic 3D renderings generated using our networks

 ![MeVisLab_Web_Panel_1 copy](https://github.com/user-attachments/assets/95739f70-39ff-4787-9bca-eac37b5f1c85)